aristanetworks/anta/docs/api/result_manager.md

 add_test_result(entry: result_manager.models.TestResult) → None
 ```

-add_test_result Add a result to the list
+Add a result to the list